 Lunch: At the lodge, we’ll have a buffet meal with coffee and water; other beverages available for purchase.

-Afternoon: Next, we’ll take a quick boat to the local village where we’ll accompany our Group Leader on a walking in the community to see how folks live.
+Afternoon: Next, we’ll take a quick boat ride to the local village where we’ll accompany our Group Leader on a walking exploration of the community to see how folks live.
 We’ll then walk from the village to the Sea Turtle Conservancy field station for video/slide show presentation to learn about their mission and to find out why Tortuguero Beach is so important for the survival of endangered green turtles.
-Return by boat to the lodge, we’ll have a presentation by a long-time resident on the history of Tortuguero.
+We’ll board the boat back to the lodge and then attend a presentation by a long-time resident on the history of Tortuguero.

 Dinner: At the lodge, we’ll have a buffet meal with coffee and water; other beverages available for purchase.

 Evening: After a review of tomorrow’s activities, the remainder of the evening is at leisure.
 Overview of next day’s activities and time at leisure.

 Activity note: Early morning (pre-breakfast) canal safari in Tortuguero National Park to spot local wildlife.
 Getting in/out of motorized river boats.
 Walking 1-2 miles; often muddy forest trails; wear comfortable clothes and closed-toe shoes you can get dirty; hat, sunscreen, insect repellent, binoculars, walking stick recommended.